gimi-q/CV/README.md

  -Organising and helping teach permaculture and sustainability curriculums to students from all over the world.

- -Teaching local school children english language and environmental conservations skills.
+ -Teaching local school children english language and environmental conservation skills.

 #### Net a porter